-How to Kill bed bugs naturally is really a very simple process, and it’s one you can use on fleas as well.
-Using natural products means you get the double benefit of knowing that these nasty little invaders are gone and that you haven’t replaced them with a house full of nasty chemicals.
+How to Kill bed bugs naturally is really a very simple process, and can be effective for removing fleas as well.
+Using natural products means you get the double benefit of knowing that these little invaders are gone, and that you haven’t replaced them with a house full of nasty chemicals.

 How to Kill Bed Bugs naturally – in 8 simple steps: